UkoeHB/bevy_cobweb_ui/README.md

 # Bevy Cobweb UI

-A framework for building UI and managing assets in a `bevy` app.
+A UI and asset-management framework for the `bevy` game engine.

 Depends on `bevy_ui`, `bevy_assets`, and [bevy_cobweb](https://github.com/UkoeHB/bevy_cobweb).